 Electricity Peaking Stations

 Electricity peaking stations, also called peak-lopping plants, are power plants designed to help balance the fluctuating power requirements of the electricity grid.
-Clarke Energy is able to offer a range of rapid response gas-fuelled power stations.
+Clarke Energy is able to offer a range of rapid response gas-fueled power stations.
 These plants are ideally suited to peaking reserve, power and grid support applications.
-A biogas peaking station is one fuelled by either biogas or biomethane, providing a wholly renewable balancing technology.
+A biogas peaking station is one fueled by either biogas or biomethane, providing a wholly renewable balancing technology.

-Benefits: Maximising Trading Revenues
+Benefits: Maximizing Trading Revenues

 - High efficiency / low switch-on price

 - Rapid start times.